Always with your smartphone

 Step 1

-To best choose the sports accessory you need during your training, you should first establish ALL your needs.
-We especially recommend figuring out whether you need a large space to store your keys, watch, earphones, credit card, mobile phone or not.
+To best choose the sports accessory you need during your training, you first need to establish ALL your requirements.
+We especially recommend figuring out whether you need a large space for your keys, watch, earphones, credit card, mobile phone or not.

 • The armband